docker/hacktoberfest-2022/README.md

 | Add new extension to participate | | | |
 ## List of Docker Extensions suggestions

-Here is a list of suggestions or ideas for new Docker Extensions:
+Here is a list of suggestions or ideas for new Docker Extensions you may need;

 | Name/Github Repo                                        | Category                  |
 | ------------------------------------------------------- | ------------------------- |